irisqaz/practice-docker/ex1/ex1.md

 ```

 The attempt will fail, because running a container means running
-a program, an which we don't yet have, as its filesystem is empty
+a program, which we don't yet have, as its filesystem is empty

 ```shell
 $ docker container run --rm empty:latest